dotnet/docs/docs/core/project-sdk/msbuild-props-desktop.md

 ### Errors related to "duplicate" items

-If you have XAML globs in your project or explicitly add files to your project, you'll possibly get one of the following errors:
+If you explicitly added files to your project, or have XAML globs to automatically include files in your project, you'll possibly get one of the following errors:

 * Duplicate 'ApplicationDefinition' items were included.
 * Duplicate 'Page' items were included.